-View our Community Engagement Strategy(PDF, 2MB) for more information about our approach, and our Communications Strategy(PDF, 1MB) (PDF, 1MB), which guides the ways we connect with you during engagement activities.
+View our Community Engagement Strategy(PDF, 2MB) (which includes our Community Participation Plan) for more information about our approach, and our Communications Strategy(PDF, 1MB), which guides the ways we connect with you during engagement activities.

-We're re-visiting 12 locations across the MidCoast during October and November 2019, following up on our conversations with you earlier this year when you told us what was important for your local community.
-In these follow-up sessions:
+We re-visited 12 locations across the MidCoast during October and November 2019, following up on our conversations with you earlier this year when you told us what was important for your local community.

-Commonly asked questions or themes for each location will be collated into a Q&A and shared with your community after the session.
+Commonly asked questions or themes for each location have been collated into a Q&A and shared with your community after the sessions.
 You can view the Q&As collated through our previous conversations by clicking the concertina below.

 Old Bar - Club Old Bar - 26 March - Old Bar Q&A document(PDF, 528KB)

 Nabiac - Showground Hall - 28 March - Nabiac Q&A document(PDF, 233KB)